My Counseling Approach

 So Now What?

-The desire to change is often the first—and hardest—step.
+The desire to change is the first—and often hardest—step.

 You may feel uncertain, overwhelmed, or unsure where to begin.
 That’s a natural place to start.